zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 2. The first week will talk about the *cellular machine learning problem*, then talk about randomization, then learn how to make sure the implementation of the neural network is correct.

-3. Making good choices in how you set up your training ,development and test set will make a huge difference in finding a high performance neural network.
+3. Making good choices in how you set up your training, development and test set will make a huge difference in finding a high performance neural network.

 4. Applied Machine learning is a highly iterative process
 	* \# of layers
 	* \# of hidden units
 	* activation functions

 In pratice, we still go through the process of Idea->Code-> Experiment.
 Keep iterating to find your best choice